healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 **Things We Like**

-*   Highly inexpensive
+*   Very inexpensive
-*   Quiet when boiling
+*   Quiet and fast boiling
 *   Easy to use
 *   Light weight
 *   Large capacity
-*   Pretty fast boiling time
 *   Long cord

 **Things We Don’t Like**